ryanxedi/vault/README.md

 	vault server -dev

 This starts Vault in development mode.

-Scroll up and locate the generated Root Token
+Scroll up and locate the generated Root Token.

 Add this to the VAULT_TOKEN .env variable